orusama76/Application-assig/README.md

-# Application-assig
+# Assesment assignment for SENTIA

-## Introduction
+## DISCLAIMER

 This "result" was published solely for me not to sent an empty email of an empty repo.
 I wasn't aware that that was a senior cloud engineer position.
-Unfortunately I' am but a junior-mid network engineer that has very basic coding experience, mostly in python, and non existent cloud or iac or even architectural design experience.
+Unfortunately I' am but a junior-mid network engineer that has very basic coding experience, mostly in python, and non existent cloud or IAC or even architectural design experience.
-Nevertheless I hope you enjoy my 3 day effort to learn azure cloud engineering and coding!!! ;) :D
+Nevertheless I hope you enjoy my 4 day effort to learn azure cloud engineering and coding!!! ;) :D

+## Introduction

+This is a very rough solution to the [Sentia Recruitment Assignment](https://github.com/sentialabs/public-cloud-recruitment/blob/master/ASSIGNEMENT.md)

 ## Methodology